 About Me

-My story begins in Calcutta, in a humble home filled with quiet stories, hand-me-down heirlooms, and memories of a bygone world.
-Our lineage traced back to Murshidabad — a place of surrendered titles, faded crests, and a legacy woven through the fabric of Bengal’s feudal past.
+My story begins in Calcutta, in a modest home filled with quiet stories, hand-me-down heirlooms, and echoes of a bygone world.
+Our lineage traced back to Murshidabad, a place of surrendered titles, faded crests and a legacy woven into Bengal’s feudal past.

-Though my childhood was defined by legacy, it was my mother who gave me the freedom to shape my future.
-She taught me how to be self-reliant, but more importantly, how to be deeply alive.
-From her, I inherited not just strength, but tenderness.
-Not just survival, but curiosity.
-She gave me the courage to dream freely and the resilience to pursue those dreams without fear.
+Though my childhood was defined by legacy, it’s my mother who gave me the freedom to shape my future.
+From her I inherited strength and tenderness, survival skills and compassion.
+She taught me to be self-reliant, to live fully, to dream freely and to pursue those dreams without fear.

-At this point, I realised that food was the most understated hero.
-People paid a lot of attention to décor, entertainment, and the menu but rarely beyond that.
-I turned the spotlight onto the food we catered, focusing all my energy on making it the centrepiece.
-I also began curating intimate parties and designing event spaces, and somewhere along the way, I found my calling in the world of storytelling through food.
+It was then I realised that food was the most understated hero.
+Décor, entertainment and menus received attention, but food itself rarely did.
+I shifted the spotlight, making cuisine the centrepiece.
+Soon I was curating intimate parties and designing event spaces and somewhere along the way, I found my calling in storytelling through food.

-Each chapter of my journey unearthed a different part of me.
-And through all of it, I’ve learned that I was never meant to be just one thing – not a number on a business card, not a label, not a title.
-I’ve learned to trust the quiet pull of instinct, and to see creativity not as a career, but as a way of life.
+Each chapter of my journey revealed a new part of me.
+I learned I was never meant to be one thing.
+Not a title.
+Not a label.
+Not a number on a business card.
+I have learned to trust instinct and to see creativity not as a career, but as a way of life.

-Today, I run a styling studio that brings together everything I’ve lived, loved, and learnt.
-I specialise in conceptual food presentation for weddings and special events — crafting visual stories where cuisine and décor blend seamlessly.
-I approach every table like a stage, every platter like a canvas, and every event like a story waiting to be told.
+Today, I run a styling studio that brings together everything I have lived, loved, and learned.
+I specialise in conceptual food presentation for weddings and special events, crafting visual stories where cuisine and décor blend seamlessly.
+I see every table as a stage, every platter as a canvas, every event as a story waiting to be told.

-I take on only a few projects at a time.
-Because for me, beauty takes time, and storytelling deserves space.
-I believe in celebrating individuality.
-In design that doesn’t follow trends.
-In details that matter.
-And in creating spaces — edible or otherwise — that create memories.
+I take on only a few projects at a time because I believe beauty needs patience and storytelling deserves space.
+I believe in individuality, in design that outlives trends, in details that matter and in creating spaces—edible or otherwise, that hold memory.

 AWARDS